berke581/go-contact-form/README.md

 # About the Project
-This is a simple contact form API, written in Go.
+This is a simple contact form API, written in Go and deployed to Heroku.
 I also integrated this API to **Contact Page in My Portfolio**, which I created using Gatsby and Tailwind CSS.

 [Which you can try it out clicking right here](https://www.berkeyoncaci.com/contact/)